Wiring a local LLM into the tools you already use

-A local LLM in a terminal is a curiosity.
-A local LLM wired into your editor, your chat UI, and the apps you already use is a tool.
+A local LLM sitting in a terminal is a party trick.
+The same model wired into your editor, your chat UI, and the apps you open every day is a tool you actually keep.
 This post is the wiring.

 This is post 9 of 13 in the Local LLMs series.
-After post 8 you have Ollama running and a working chat.
-Now we make it do real work.
+By now you've got Ollama running and a working chat.
+Time to make it earn its keep.

 Almost every AI tool built since 2023 talks to the OpenAI API.
-The format is a de-facto standard: a POST to /v1/chat/completions with messages, returning a streaming or non-streaming response.
+The format became a de-facto standard: a POST to /v1/chat/completions with messages, and you get back a streaming or non-streaming response.

-Ollama and LM Studio both expose the exact same API on localhost.
-So any tool that lets you set "Base URL" and "API key" in its settings can be redirected to your local stack with no code changes.
+Here's the useful part.
+Ollama and LM Studio both expose that exact same API on localhost.
+So any tool that lets you type in a "Base URL" and "API key" can be pointed at your local stack instead, no code changes at all.

-That's the magic.
-Most of this post is variations on "now apply that to specific tools."
+That's the whole secret.
+Most of what follows is just "now apply that to a specific tool."

 VS Code: Continue

 Continue is the most popular open-source AI coding assistant for VS Code in 2026.
 Inline completion, chat in a sidebar, code edits.
-Designed from the start to support local models.
+It was built to support local models from day one.

 {